CLIMBS UP 1

 We want to understand how climate is related to career outcomes, and the mediating effects of demographics on those relationships.
 To do so, we use the Person-Environment Fit Theory to examine the effects of climate at the levels of the research group, department, and profession (field, discipline) on career outcomes (Figure 1).

-Our team launched the CLIMBS UP survey to over 10,000 early career scholars (doctoral students, postdocs, assistant professors) in 124 departments across the United States between April and May 2021.
+Our team shared the CLIMBS UP survey with over 10,000 early career scholars (doctoral students, postdocs, assistant professors) in 124 departments across the United States between April and May 2021.
 We received over 3,500 responses from these early-career scholars in the fields of biology, economics, physics, and psychology.
 The survey was designed to measure perceptions of climate within the research group, department, and academic field.
 Because of the timing of the project, we also assessed how participants’ research progress and well-being were affected by the COVID-19 pandemic.

 We want to understand how climate is related to career outcomes, and the mediating effects of demographics on those relationships.
 To do so, we use the Person-Environment Fit Theory to examine the effects of climate at the levels of the research group, department, and profession (field, discipline) on career outcomes (Figure 1).

-Our team launched the CLIMBS UP survey to over 10,000 early career scholars (doctoral students, postdocs, assistant professors) in 124 departments across the United States between April and May 2021.
+Our team shared the CLIMBS UP survey with over 10,000 early career scholars (doctoral students, postdocs, assistant professors) in 124 departments across the United States between April and May 2021.
 We received over 3,500 responses from these early-career scholars in the fields of biology, economics, physics, and psychology.
 The survey was designed to measure perceptions of climate within the research group, department, and academic field.
 Because of the timing of the project, we also assessed how participants’ research progress and well-being were affected by the COVID-19 pandemic.

 Key Takeaways:

-Understanding the Experiences of Marginalized Scholars
+Understanding the Experiences of Historically Underrepresented Scholars

 |